 Even as narrowly defined in this paper, there exist vitally important institutional dimensions to the social reproduction of labor.
 Of first-order importance in this regard is the particular pattern of gender relations-patriarchy-that, to date, has provided a common institutional basis for the social reproduction of labor across space and time.
 This cannot be safely ignored, and is not in the analysis that follows.
-At the same time, the institutions shaping the social reproduction occurs through changing combinations and patterns of family, community, state, and market activities.
+At the same time, the institutions shaping the social reproduction of labor can and do vary over time.
+As noted by McDonough (2021), social reproduction occurs through changing combinations and patterns of family, community, state, and market activities.
 These aspects of the institutional dimension of social reproduction will influence the formal modelling of social reproduction processes in macro theory, by affecting either the precise array of structural equations utilized (as in Porcile, Spinola, and Yajima [2023]) and/or the size and sign of the parameters associated with any given structural equation (as in Katzner [1990]).
 For the sake of simplicity, however, we abstract from such considerations in what follows.